Calvin grimaced as he struggled to maintain altitude above a lava lined asteroid gorge filled with writhing orange slime monsters.

 Then Calvin’s chest stopped moving and the pulse in his neck slowly disappeared.

 Young Calvin stood at the foot of the bed, holding Hobbes’ paw until the last drop of life ebbed from the old man that Calvin had become.
 Hobbes said, “We should leave now.
-The ship is warmed up and waiting for us just over the hill, not far from the tire swing.”
+Your ship is warmed up and ready for us just over the hill, not far from the tire swing.”

 They took a few steps out of the bedroom when Calvin suddenly looked up and said, “Wait, you have to stay here with Francis!”